7

-Chapter 7 – Someone Close
+Someone Close

-Katherine waited as the elevator took her up to the top floor of the Eterna company building located in one of the tallest buildings in Everfall.
-It had been a few hours after the heist at the private library.
-She was recovered by other members of The Void and was put into medical care in one of their vehicles.
-No lasting injuries were found, but due to the results of her security, she was sent to meet with the head of Eterna shortly after.
-She knew she failed, and whatever awaited her would be her punishment.
+It had been a few hours after the private library had been breached.
+Katherine had been recovered by other members of the Void, receiving medical care shortly after.
+Her injuries would need several days to heal, but due to the results of her security, she was sent to meet with the head of Eterna shortly.
+She knew she failed, and whatever awaited her would be punishment.

 “Hello there!
-What a pleasant night this is”
+What a pleasant night this is!”

-“Good evening, Mr. Eterna, sir.” said Katherine
+“Good evening, Mr. Eterna, sir.”
+Katherine greeted.

 “Ah you can drop the formalities!
 We’ve been over this haven’t we?” he said eccentrically.

 “...I assume you’ve called me here due to tonight’s incident?
-That was a complete failure on my end as a member of The Void.
+That was a complete failure on my end as a member of the Void.
 I’ll accept any punishment you have for me with complete obedience.”

 “You want to know something, Katherine?”